 The programme provides a strong grounding in scientific writing and communication, statistical analysis, and experimental design.
 It is designed for flexibility, to enable you to customise a portfolio of courses suited to your particular interests.

-You can choose from a range of specialised options that encompass key skills in:
+You can choose from a range of specialised options that encompass key skills in

-- Ethics, legislative policy and welfare science – critical for promoting humane treatment of both captive and wild animals.
+- ethics, legislative policy and welfare science – critical for promoting humane treatment of both captive and wild animals.

-- Monitoring and assessing biodiversity – critical for understanding the impacts of environmental change
+- monitoring and assessing biodiversity – critical for understanding the impacts of environmental change

-- Quantitative analyses of ecological and epidemiological data – critical for animal health and conservation.
+- quantitative analyses of ecological and epidemiological data – critical for animal health and conservation.

-- Animal welfare science
+- Animal welfare science (20 credits)

-- Biology of suffering
+- Biology of Suffering

 - Invertebrate identification